DLSU-CSG-Web-Development/recruitment-template/README.md

 This isn't just about getting the code to work!
 In fact, the final outcome matters less than the following:
+- Learning Agility - How do you manage unfamiliar codebases and technologies?
+- Resourcefulness & Adaptability - How do you leverage documentation and AI tools responsibly?
 - Your Thought Process - Explain why you made certain choices
-- Debugging Skills - How do you approach and fix issues?
-- Resourcefulness & Adaptability - How do you leverage documentation and AI tools responsibly?
 - Communication Skills - How thoroughly do you communicate and ask clarifying questions?